petros-d/docs/enterprise/deploy-git-sync.md

       gitSyncDagDeployment: true
 ```

-## Configure a Git Repo for git-sync Deploys
+## Configure a Git Repo for Git-Sync Deploys

 The Git repo you want to sync should contain a directory of DAGs that you want to deploy to Astronomer.
 You can include additional files in the repo, such as your other Astronomer project files, but note that this might affect performance when deploying new changes to DAGs.